 The largest island in Belize, Ambergris Caye is home to the second largest barrier reef in the world.
 If you are into diving there is little more you need to know… The reef is only a quarter of a mile from the beach – popular spots are the incredible Blue Hole and the Hol Chan Marine Reserve.
-Or for non-divers, how does a snorkelling trip to Shark-Ray Alley sound?
 The island is typically Caribbean and with its Mexican influence you can dine out on burritos or lobster, tacos or shark then meander the souvenir shops of San Pedro Town.
-Parents be warned – the beaches here are prone to seaweed at certain times of year so for younger children this may not be a suitable location.

 Call us and we will be happy to provide you with a free-of-charge no obligation itinerary and quotation designed for you.

 Belize in pictures